Bliksempie/fractured-world/chronicles/002-the-necromyce-infection.md

         - unconfirmed
     source-id: lore-biomass-conversion-unconfirmed
 -->
-- Some survivors report seeing corpses collapse into rot, then rise again—covered in thick fungal growth.
-Others say it’s just what happens when you leave meat out in the rain.
+- Some survivors report seeing corpses collapse into rot, then rise again, covered in a thick fungal growth.
+Others say it's just what happens when you leave meat out in the rain.
 <!-- /show-if -->

 <!-- show-if